open-telemetry/opentelemetry-ebpf-profiler/README.md

      make agent
      ```
      Or `make debug-agent` for debug build.
-  2. To cross-complie for a different architecture (e.g. arm64):
+  2. To cross-compile for a different architecture (e.g. arm64):
      ```sh
      make agent TARGET_ARCH=arm64
      ```